Limits and fluctuations of $p$-adic random matrix products: Introduction

 There is now a large body of both mathematics and physics literature on asymptotics of matrix products in various regimes, often from the perspective of ergodic theory and often motivated by connections to chaotic dynamical systems and disordered systems in statistical physics, neural networks, and other areas.
-See for example Ahn \cite{ahn2019fluctuations,ahn2020product}, Akemann-Burda-Kieburg \cite{akemann2014universal,akemann2019integrable,akemann2020universality}, Akemann-Ipsen \cite{akemann2015recent}, Akemann-Ipsen-Kieburg \cite{akemann2013products}, Akemann-Kieburg-Wei \cite{akemann2013singular}, Crisanti-Paladin-Vulpiani \cite{crisanti2012products}, Forrester \cite{forrester2015asymptotics} and Forrester-Liu \cite{forrester2016singular}, Gol'dsheid-Margulis \cite{gol1989lyapunov}, Gorin-Sun \cite{gorin2018gaussian}, Kieburg-K{\"o}sters \cite{kieburg2019products}, and Liu-Wang-Wang \cite{liu2018lyapunov}, some of which were already mentioned above.
+See for example Ahn \cite{ahn2019fluctuations,ahn2020product}, Akemann-Burda-Kieburg \cite{akemann2014universal,akemann2019integrable,akemann2020universality}, Akemann-Ipsen \cite{akemann2015recent}, Akemann-Ipsen-Kieburg \cite{akemann2013products}, Akemann-Kieburg-Wei \cite{akemann2013singular}, Crisanti-Paladin-Vulpiani \cite{crisanti2012products}, Forrester \cite{forrester2015asymptotics} and Forrester-Liu \cite{forrester2016singular}, Gol'dsheid-Margulis \cite{gol1989lyapunov}, Gorin-Sun \cite{gorin2018gaussian}, Kieburg-K{\"o}sters \cite{kieburg2019products}, and Liu-Wang-Wang \cite{liu2018lyapunov}.
 Such considerations motivate the study of the \emph{Lyapunov exponents}, so named because of the connection with dynamical systems: given random complex matrices $A_1,A_2,\ldots$, the $i\tth$ Lyapunov exponent is defined as

-In the limit as the sizes of the $A_i$ grows, the Lyapunov exponents are believed to be universal for a broad class of distributions on the $A_i$, and the largest Lyapunov exponents converge to an evenly spaced sequence $0,-1,-2,\ldots$ with appropriate scaling.
-This was proven for complex Ginibre matrices by Liu-Wang-Wang\footnote{To obtain $0,-1,-2,\ldots$, take $N \to \infty$ in (1.7) of \cite{liu2018lyapunov} with scaling and use that the digamma function $\psi(z)$ is asymptotic to $\log(z)$.} \cite{liu2018lyapunov}, and for products of corners of Haar-distributed unitary matrices is essentially proven in the $\hat{T} \to \infty$ limit of \cite[Thm.
-1.7]{ahn2019fluctuations} mentioned previously.
+In the limit as the sizes of the $A_i$ grows, the largest Lyapunov exponents converge (with appropriate scaling) to an evenly spaced sequence $0,-1,-2,\ldots$ in several known cases.
+Note that this statement has no content if one may scale each Lyapunov exponent individually, but it is quite surprising that applying the same additive shift and multiplicative scaling to all of the Lyapunov exponents together produces this evenly spaced sequence.
+For complex Ginibre matrices this convergence statement is an easy corollary of results of Liu-Wang-Wang\footnote{To obtain $0,-1,-2,\ldots$, take $N \to \infty$ in (1.7) of \cite{liu2018lyapunov} with scaling and use that the digamma function $\psi(z)$ is asymptotic to $\log(z)$.} \cite{liu2018lyapunov}.
+For products of corners of Haar-distributed unitary matrices and Ginibre matrices, the result will appear soon \cite{lyapunovnote}.
+Such limits also appear in multiplicative Dyson Brownian motion on complex matrices, see \cite{jones2006weyl}, to which these matrix product processes may be viewed as a kind of discrete random walk approximation.
+These examples seem to support the notion that such evenly spaced Lyapunov exponents are universal, though we are not aware of a precise conjecture in the literature regarding the scope of this class.